 - 92, 95, 98, 100 — for gasoline with an octane rating of 92, 95, 98, 100;

 - no immo (immo off; NI) — the immobilizer is disabled.

 - no dpf (no fap; dpf off; fap off) — firmware with a remote particulate filter (DPF, FAP);

 - no egr (egr off) — firmware that disables exhaust gas recirculation to the intake system;

-- no LSU (no lambda; e2) — remote lambda in diesel or second lambda (catalyst control) in gasoline (Euro2 environmental standards);
+- no LSU (no lambda) — a remote lambda in diesel or a second lambda (control of catalysts) in gasoline (Euro2 environmental standards);

 - no swirl (manifold flap; VSS; VSA (FLAP) off) — removed swirl flaps in the intake manifold;